aiminhua/ncs_samples/i2c_master/README.rst

 ********

 This example shows how to use Zephyr I2C APIs to communicate with a I2C slave.
 The I2C slave image can be directly obtained from ``nRF5_SDK/examples/peripheral/twi_master_with_twis_slave``.
-To facilitate the test, we put the twis images at ``i2c_slave_hex``.
+To facilitate the test, we put the twis images at ``resources``.
 The twis pin definitions are shown below.

 .. code-block:: console